-You will be asked to select between 3 and 5 items (documents, photos, maps, etc.) from your research findings for scanning.
+You will select between 3 and 5 items (documents, photos, maps, etc.) from our case study for scanning.

 While you are onsite, we will add these scans to DocsTeach, our online tool for teaching with documents.

-Upon receipt of your Application and Topic Selection, we will contact you with further information, including payment details for the $100.00 registration fee.
+Upon receipt of your application, we will contact you with further information, including payment details for the $100.00 registration fee.
 Participants are responsible for their own food, housing, and travel arrangements.